kaust-library/Introduction_Python/README.md

 On Microsoft Windows, there is an installer provided by [Python itself](https://www.python.org/downloads/), but, probably, the easiest way is to install via the Microsoft Store.

+### Python on Ubuntu Systems

+On Ubuntu system it's necessary to install `python3-venv` package.
+And if you are not going to install old Python2, than, it's a good idea to install the package `python-is-python3,` just so that the `python` command invokes `python3` instead of an error message.

 ## The Zen of Python

-A quick guide for _pythonic_ scripts
+A quick guide for _pythonic_ scripts:

 ```
 >>> import this